Race day style come rain, shine or cold.

 WHAT TO WEAR TO THE RACES WHEN IT’S COLD

-Suits in heavier fabrics like herringbone, Donegal and tweeds will help keep you warm and they’ll look the part with their on-trend take on traditional styles.
-You can find tweeds in pastel shades that will still feel summery even when the event falls on one of those unseasonably chilly days.
+Suits in heavier fabrics like flannel and tweed will help keep you warm and they’ll look the part with their on-trend take on traditional styles.
+You can find tweeds in pastel shades, like our mauve flannel, that will still feel summery even when the event falls on an unseasonably chilly days.
+Elevate the look by teaming it with a pure silk tie, hailing from the esteemed Bottinelli mill.

 SHOP TWEED SUITS